PosInformatique/PosInformatique.Testing.Databases/docs/WriteDatabaseMigrationTest.md

 }
 ```

-Run the `MigrationWithConsoleApp` unit test and you will see that an exception is occured (the unit test failed has been failed).
+Run the `MigrationWithConsoleApp` test and you will see that an exception is occured (the test failed has been failed).
-If you look at the output of the unit test, you will the following FluentAssertion error message:
+If you look at the output of the test, you will the following FluentAssertion error message:

 ```
 Expected differences.IsIdentical to be true because